PanosKatsaras/ASP.NETCore-Quiz/README.md

 ## Overview

-This project is an ASP.NET Core Quiz application with SQL Server Database Connection,
+This project is an ASP.NET Core (MVC) Quiz application with SQL Server Database Connection,

 CRUD Operations and Register/login with email and password credentials.